Join me 03/14/26 - Noon

 Later in adulthood, I repeated many of my own mistakes.
 In 2005, because of my selfishness and infidelities, my marriage ended in divorce.
 That season of loss forced me to confront who I really was and who I was becoming.

 For years, I searched for identity in all the wrong places.
 In October 2022, I stopped running and surrendered my life to Jesus Christ.
 Transformation didn’t happen overnight—but commitment did.
 In April 2024, I was baptized at Gateway Church in North Richland Hills, marking a public declaration of accountability and surrender.
+Today, I attend Oak Cliff Bible Fellowship.
+Pastor J is amazing, has lots of talent and a real heart of our Lord and Savior Jesus Christ, his dad ain't half bad either, LOL

 Today, I’m not a perfect man—but I am a changed one.